wfcanonymous/wasserstein_fair_classification/README.md

 This repository allows to run the code to reproduce the experiments of the paper *Fair Text Classification with Wasserstein Independence*.
+The original code comes from the Fairlib library (https://github.com/HanXudong/fairlib), a framework in which we have integrated our approach.

 ## Data
 To download the dataset used in our experiments, please use the following commands: